Users and Groups

 Restrictions

 An employee group can limit visibility of site-aware entities based on specific restriction values they are assigned with.
 This separates responsibility of your employees to certain sites or markets.
-For example, you want to have separate employee groups of Order Fulfillment Managers for each site (DE, FR, NL, US).
+For example, you want to have separate employee groups of Order Fulfillment Managers for each site (DE, FR, NL, UK).
 Typically, restrictions are associated with sites, or storefronts you run your business at, but you can also create your custom restrictions, for example, regional groupings like West-EU, APAC or other.

 The custom restrictions functionality (when the sites sync is disabled) requires implementing automatic restriction assignment to the relevant entities at the Backend for Frontend (BFF) level.
 This step is essential because, for example, the end customers that make purchases in your store do not have the scopes or permissions needed to apply restrictions during registration or cart creation.